ryanriopelle/blockchain_takehome/bigquery/test/README.md

 **Part 3: Design the API which has examples above, additional questions discussed below.**

 - What data *store* would you use to store the data?
+   * I used BigQuery here because that's where the original data lived and it enabled me to build the sample without copying data.
+     The final datastore choice would depend on a few things.
+     If <= 1 sec responses is good enough --  you could keep it in BigQuery with a few changes to the schema. (see performance section below for the changes)
+    If performance is good enough, this offers several advantages:
+        1. leaving it in BigQuery removes overhead of additional datastore configuration, scaling, and administration.
+        2. A batch job can easily pull new records from the public dataset into the target copy
+        3. BigQuery bills for i/o, so reducing reads also optimizes costs.
+    This setup would likely get you responses in under a second but not millisecond response time, since BQ's not really made for this use case.
+If that isn't fast enough, the best datastore choice would depend on how you expect it to be accessed.
+For example:
+        - If you expect filtering largely on the senders/receivers with large date ranges, you could use something like elasticsearch with indexes on the addresses.
+Or you could use a key/value store (ie google cloud datastore.
+        - If you expect narrow date range queries, a traditional RDBMS (postgres/mysql) with partitions by date and indexes on sender/receiver would perform fine.
+        - If you expect to broaden the api to track all relationships between senders/receivers, you could use a graph database.
+        Any of these other options would require a separate load job or export job to get new records from the BigQuery source, and most would require care and feeding.
     * PLEASE SEE "<project_root>/bigquery/clients/bigquery_client.py"
     * The data response is in json format.
     * I used a pandas data frame for simple manipulation upstream of the API, and for any ML that could be added mid stream.